KiraDisc/ENC4265portfolio/manual.md

 Modding Skyrim can feel overwhelming at first—but once you get the hang of it, it becomes one of the most rewarding parts of playing the game.
 With the right tools and a thoughtful approach, you can shape Skyrim into exactly the experience you want, whether that's a deeply immersive RPG, a visually stunning fantasy world, or a survival sandbox full of challenge.

-### What You’ve Learned

-Throughout this manual, we’ve covered:

-- The differences between Creation Club content and traditional mods
-- How to set up your game safely using Mod Organizer 2
-- Best practices for managing load order and mod conflicts
-- Popular mods across visuals, gameplay, and immersion
-- Tools for fixing common issues and maintaining stability
-- Community etiquette and how to give back

-You don’t have to install hundreds of mods to enjoy a better Skyrim.
-Even a few well-chosen additions can dramatically improve your experience.
-Start simple, build slowly, and have fun experimenting.

 ### Recommended Resources

 Here are some reliable places to continue your modding journey:

 - [Nexus Mods forums](https://forums.nexusmods.com/) – The largest Skyrim mod repository.
-- Mod Organizer 2 GitHub – For official updates and documentation.
+- [Mod Organizer 2 GitHub](https://www.nexusmods.com/skyrimspecialedition/mods/6194) – For official updates and documentation.
 - [LOOT (Load Order Optimization Tool)](https://loot.github.io/) – Load order optimization.
-- xEdit (SSEEdit) – For inspecting and cleaning plugins.
+- [xEdit (SSEEdit)](https://www.nexusmods.com/skyrimspecialedition/mods/164) – For inspecting and cleaning plugins.
 - [STEP (Skyrim Total Enhancement Project)](https://www.nexusmods.com/skyrim/mods/11) – Structured guides for stable modding.
-- Wabbajack – Automated modlists for easy setup.
+- [Wabbajack](https://www.wabbajack.org/) – Automated modlists for easy setup.
 - [r/SkyrimMods](https://www.reddit.com/r/skyrimmods/) – Active Reddit community.
 - YouTube channels like GamerPoets, Dirty Weasel Media, and Lexy's LOTD – Great for tutorials and guides.

-### A Final Tip

-Always mod with patience.
-Modding is not just a means to an end—it’s a hobby in itself.
-If you run into problems, don’t panic.
-Take a break, ask for help, and remember that every experienced modder started out not knowing the difference between an ESP and an ESL.

 Thanks for reading—and happy modding!